-A targeted survey for Swamp Fireweed, Swamp Everlasting and River Swamp Wallaby-grass was undertaken on 6 December 2023 in suitable habitat within the impact area.
+Targeted survey for Swamp Fireweed, Swamp Everlasting and River Swamp Wallaby-grass was undertaken on 6 December 2023 and 29 November 2024 in suitable habitat within and adjacent to the impact area.
 No threatened species were recorded during the targeted survey.
 Swamp Wallaby-grass individuals were observed where the impact footprint crosses the watercourse, however, all individuals were identified as Common Swamp Wallaby-grass Amphibromus nervosus.